23 Feb Full Transactional History or Balances service

 - With full transactional history – useful for reporting or referring to past data in Xero, OR

-- Balances (transaction free) service – useful for a fresh start or really messy legacy data
+- Balances (no or limited transactions) service – useful for a fresh start or really messy legacy data

-Please check this link for a balances (transaction free) service or see below for a full transactional history service.
+Please check this link for a balances (no or limited transactions) service or see below for a full transactional history service.

 If you do not want any transactions at all, for example it is a very messy file, then you could consider a balances service which are transaction-free.